 Fine Motor Skills & Hand Eye Coordination

-Airplane toys are designed with children’s tiny hands in mind so that they can easily pick them up and hold them while they play.
-So playing with these toys is good practice for developing fine motor skills and hand eye coordination.
+Aeroplane toys are designed with children’s tiny hands in mind so that they can easily pick them up and hold them while they play.
+So playing with these toys is good practice for developing fine motor skills and hand-eye coordination.

 Imagination & Creativity

-Imagination and creativity also support development of other skills like problem solving, analytical, cognitive and emotional skills.
+Imagination and creativity also support the development of other skills like problem-solving, analytical, cognitive and emotional skills.

 Communication & Language Skills

 Airplane toys are flexible toys that children can play with others or independently.
 Social and dependent play are other essential components of good early development.